Arthur Charles Tomlin

 Pre War

-His parents lived at 29, Wratten Road, Hitchin and he was their second son.
-Arthur enlisted in Hertford before Christmas 1914, having worked for P.H.
-Barker & Son the timber merchants and joiners of Bancroft, Hitchin.
+Arthur worked for P.H.
+Barker & Son the timber merchants and joiners of Bancroft, Hitchin before he enlisted.

 Wartime Service

-Arthur served in No. 4 Company of the Regiment with the Regimental Number 266199.
+He served in No. 4 Company of the Regiment with the Regimental Number 4141 and was later re-numbered to 266199.
 The Regiment was in the 118th Brigade of the 39th Division.

-He was killed by gas in action in Belgium and was buried in Plot l, Row C, Grave 6 in Dozinghem Military Cemetery in Westvleteren in Belgium.
+He was buried in Plot l, Row C, Grave 6 in Dozinghem Military Cemetery in Westvleteren in Belgium.
 There were a number of Casualty Clearing Stations in the vicinity.

 Acknowledgments